MatthewK84/LinkedIn-Learning-Journey/MWIR_Super_Resolution_Mathematical_Recovery_Handout.md

 ---

-## Executive Summary
+## Summary

 This document presents a mathematical framework for achieving reliable target identification from 8,000 ft AGL using the Teledyne FLIR Neutrino LC CZ 15-300 MWIR camera with computational super-resolution enhancement.

 **Findings:**

-- Native 300mm focal length is required for vehicle identification at 8,000 ft without computational enhancement.
+- A native 300mm focal length is required for vehicle identification at 8,000 ft without computational enhancement.
-- With reliable 2× super-resolution, identification capability is achieved at 150mm focal length, providing wider field of view for target acquisition.
+- With reliable 2× super-resolution, identification capability is achieved at 150mm focal length, providing a wider field of view for target acquisition.
 - The Neutrino LC's excellent SNR (~36 dB for ΔT = 2°C scenes) supports robust super-resolution reconstruction.
 - IMU-camera synchronization better than 1 ms is required for accurate motion estimation.
 - Real-time processing at 10 Hz output is achievable on embedded GPU platforms (e.g., NVIDIA Jetson Orin).